Tomorrow we’ll begin looking at how effective self-management stems from seeing the value of your experience.

 Though the idea for a “salvia training program” was just a silly high hunch, I found that salvia really did enable me to see my weed addiction from a totally different vantage point.

-I’d like to share a few of those salvia training sessions with you.
+I’d like to share some of those salvia training sessions with you.

-“I like salvia.
-I smoked some just now, and then stood and faced whatever would come the way a person longing for any experience would—as if to say, ‘Take me and do whatever you can.
-I’m ready.’
+“I smoked some just now, and then stood and faced whatever would come the way a person longing for any experience should—as if to say, ‘Take me and do whatever you will; I’m ready.’

 Such ugly details became clearer and clearer the closer I got.